typesafehub/prod-suite-management-doc/guides/k8-akka-cluster/src/main/paradox/index.md

    )
 ```

-As part of the Docker build, SBT Native Packager will also generate a startup script for the application.
+As part of the Docker build, sbt native packager will also generate a startup script for the application.
 This startup script is referenced by the `ENTRYPOINT` command in the Dockerfile, i.e. `ENTRYPOINT ["bin/myapp"]`.
 Note the value of the `ENTRYPOINT` is an array - this is the `exec` form declaration of the `ENTRYPOINT`.

 The script above transforms `ENTRYPOINT` from `exec` form to `shell` form.
 In the `shell` form, the `ENTRYPOINT` is declared as a simple string value.
 This string value will be executed by the container's shell using `sh -c`.
 The `shell` form is required to ensure the environment variables declared in the `dockerEntrypoint` argument is sourced from the shell within the Docker container.
 Refer to Docker [ENTRYPOINT](https://docs.docker.com/engine/reference/builder/#entrypoint) documentation for the difference between `exec` and `shell` form.

-The container image will be published to the the default Docker repository specified by SBT Native Packager.
+The container image will be published to the the default Docker repository specified by sbt native packager.
 To publish to a different repository, set the `dockerRepository` setting to the repository you wish to publish.
 Please note this is an optional step.
 The Kubernetes deployment in this guide expects the image to be located at `mygroup/myapp`.
 To match the repository we need to set the `dockerRepository` to `mygroup`:

 ```
 lazy val myApp = project("my-app")